AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/robot_learning/reinforcement_learning/reward.rst

 Reward
 =================

-The reward function in URBAN-SIM is modular and composed of multiple weighted terms.
+The reward function in UrbanVerse is modular and composed of multiple weighted terms.
 Each term corresponds to a specific behavior or outcome in the MDP (Markov Decision Process),
 and is defined using a `RewTerm` with an associated function, weight, and optional parameters.